Atomic-Buy/Atomic-Buy/doc/design.md

 We seperate the whole process into 4 phases:
 - **Phase One**: Content Registration.
 Merchants must register their content and its price on `Judge`, along with depositing some funds.
 This holds the merchants accountable.
 Additionally, merchants are required to create a Proof of Content (PoC) for the content.
 Subsequently, merchants can distribute the encrypted content and `PoC` on any platform such as Twitter or Nostr.
 Potential customers can then verify the content's quality and ensure that the ciphertext they receive corresponds with the content committed on Judge.
-- **Phase Two**: Payment.
+- **Phase Two**: Payment Settlement.
 Leveraging the advantages of the Lightning Network (LN), a payment proof PoP ("alice pays x satoshis for content `c` before time `T`") can be established solely between the merchant and customer.
 Should any issues arise, the customer can present the `PoP` to Judge for resolution.
 - **Phase Three**: Content delivery: Once the merchant believe that the bill has been payment, it need to delivery the key that can unlocked the ciphertext ASAP to the customer in any message routine platform.
 - **Phase Four**:  Challenge.
 The challenge phase ensures that keys are delivered to the customer via Judge.
 Merchants are required to construct a Proof of Delivery (PoD) to verify the delivery of keys.
 Failure to provide a `PoD` within the stipulated timeframe results in penalties imposed by Judge on the merchant and compensation awarded to the customer.
-FOr the safety of this protocol, the customer has a second change to challenge the store on a different leaf rather than r-th leaf after the
+For the safety of this protocol, the customer has the chance to upload the proof of fraud to `Judge`, if the keys provided by merchant cannot unlock all ciphertexts `CTCs`.

 ## Bond Contract in Judge